dev-bridge-org/ng-halfmoon/README.md

 # NgHalfmoon
-This is the workspace for the angular-libary of the halfmoon-framework Here we will be adding angular-components and other utilities to help you develop apps with the halfmoon-framework.
+This is the workspace for the angular-libary of [halfmoon](https://www.gethalfmoon.com/).
+Here we will be adding angular-components and other utilities to help you develop apps with the halfmoon-framework.

+The credits go to the maintainers and contributors of halfmoon because without it this wouldn't be possible.

 ## Contribution, Issues and PRs
-Please be patient, the guidelines for those will be added in a few days.
+Please take a look at [Contributing]()

 ## Documentation
 The start of the docs will be here in a few days.